Random Schrodinger operators on long boxes, noise explosion and the GOE: Description of the model and notation

+With tensor product, it can be expressed as $A\otimes I + I\otimes B$.
 For a positive real $r$ and weighted graph (or matrix) $G$ we will denote by $rG$ the graph where the weights are all multiplied by $r$ (which is the same as multiplying the matrix $G$ by $r$).

-{ \bf Boxes.} The boxes we consider are $\left[r(\Z_m)\right]\times \Z_n$ for some positive real $r$, where $n$ is typically much larger than all the $m_i$.
+{ \bf {Weighted boxes.}} The boxes we consider are $\left[r \Z_m \right]\times \Z_n$ for some positive real $r$, where $n$ is typically much larger than $m$.
 This is the adjacency matrix of a weighted graph on the box $\Z_m \times \Z_n$ where the edges in the first direction have weight $r$, and the edges in the second direction have weight $1$.

 The adjacency matrix corresponds to Dirichlet boundary conditions.
 For a probabilistic interpretation, the matrix is the transition probability matrix of the continuous time random walk on the box killed when it leaves; the jump rates are $r$ and $1$ in the two different kinds of directions.